ysuarez/git_learning/README.md

     * maybe I can create cron job to create automated back-ups to the cloud???

 * fetch
-  * ??? there may not be key binding????
+  * there are no key bindings for fetch!!!
 * Update project
   * command + T
   * I get window to pick merge into current branch